tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 # Privacy Considerations {#priv-cons}

-In background-check mode, the Verifier has access to detailed information about the Attester's TCB through Evidence.
-The Verifier also knows the exact time and the party with whom the secure channel establishment is attempted (i.e., the RP).
+In background-check mode, the Verifier not only has access to detailed information about the Attester's TCB through Evidence, but it also knows the exact time and the party with whom the secure channel establishment is attempted (i.e., the RP).
 The privacy implications are similar to online OCSP {{-ocsp}}.
 Although the Verifier is trusted by the RP, the same may not apply to the Attester.
 Some ways to address this include: